Why is my kitchen greasy

 Cleaning

-The answer to 'why is my kitchen greasy' is that a buildup of grease and oil residue is a common issue in many kitchens.
-This can be caused by a few different factors, including cooking methods, lack of regular cleaning, and ventilation issues.
+The answer to 'why is my kitchen greasy' is that a buildup of grease and oil residue is a common problem in kitchens.
+This can be caused by cooking, splatter from food preparation, and lack of regular cleaning.
+Symptoms include a sticky, shiny film on surfaces, greasy smudges, and a lingering cooking odor.

 Step-by-Step Guide